Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 is necessary on AlmaLinux-9.
 We also type # pip -V to open PIP.
 The MPI of mpich4 is downloaded and installed for the Siesta-4.1 code.

-At the first test, the three dimensional water molecule of
+At the first test, the three dimensional ice and water molecules
-@p3mtip5p03a.f03 is compiled with mpich-4 and fftw-3.
+@p3mtip5p03a.f03 is compiled where the mpich-4 and fftw-3 packages
+must be installed before.
 The exec run for 6 cpu is executed by # mpiexec -n 6 a.out &,
 which runs all right.

 Next at the second test, we download the Siesta-4.1b tarball and unpack by:
 % tar -zxvf siesta-4.1b.tar.gz.
-Before working on the Siesta code, it is necessary to install OpenBLAS and Scalapack.
+Before working on the Siesta code, it is necessary to install the OpenBLAS and Scalapack packages.
 For OpenBLAS, it is straight forward after a while.
 However, for Scalapack, the installation went wrong although we type # make -i, since VirtualBox was used for which